Aneesh35/excalidraw/README.md

 ## challenges Faced

-- Faced issues decrypting the token in web socket server which was recieved from auth.js library but built a custom decoder function helped solve the issue.
+- Faced issues decrypting the token in web socket server which was recieved from auth.js library
+  - Solution: Built a custom decoder function helped solve the issue.